 Family members, friends and the community are encouraged to donate whole blood and platelets for MD Anderson Cancer Center patients.
 Many potential blood donors believe that they cannot donate blood due to medical or other reasons.
 Whether you have heard or read information about donation restrictions or been turned down in the past, please do not self-defer.
 You are welcome to review our Blood Donation FAQs or contact us to answer any questions you may have.
 Thank you for wanting to donate with MD Anderson Blood Bank.

 Some cancers and cancer treatments harm blood cells.
 If red blood cells drop, a patient feels weak, tired and short of breath.
 If platelets or plasma proteins decrease, a patient may bleed.

 If you are in good health and you meet all requirements, you may donate:

 - Whole blood every 56 days (8 weeks)

-- Platelets every 48 hours, up to 24 times in one year
+- Platelets once every 7 days but, no more than 24 times in one year

 - Platelets and red blood cells together every 56 days (8 weeks)